Basement thriller Inheritance flips the tables on power and punishment. So why is it such a woman-proofed world?

 Catherine is raped.
 Lauren’s feminine kindness means she’s repeatedly taken in by men.
 And while a successful lawyer, Lauren’s father even decides her worth.
 Compared to her brother, she’s worth less – just as many firms pay female employees less than men.

-But there’s also a very visual, if subtle, reminder that women are continually hampered.
+But there’s another very visual, if subtle, reminder that women are continually hampered.
 Whether climbing in and out of bunkers or hunting for skeletons, Lauren does it in high-heeled shoes, tailored suits and coordinated leisure wear.

 Inheritance is a glossy take on Rich People Struggles and, on-screen, that means hard times tempered by comfort and privilege.
 The film would be very different if the Monroes were working class or non-white.
 Just compare how real life basement tales are reported by newspapers: stories of sex abuse, slavery and kidnapping are rarely so stylized and neatly resolved in the suburbs and on council estates.